 monkeypox, etc.) • Creating remote work possibilities for office workers, including the provision of all necessary equipment, materials etc. The promotion of personal hygiene and distribution of detergents and disinfectants to be used by employees and for equipment and common areas.
-Risks of military operations/ Imposing martial law A negative impact on the continuation of business process: -mobilization, travel restrictions, loss (including death) of employees. - damage to assets; - the impossibility of operating due to hostilities in certain territories; - the insufficiency and impossibility of obtaining enough inventories, fuel, etc; - the destruction of logistics chains; - difficulties in obtaining sufficient services to ensure production and work processes (water supply, electricity supply, Internet, etc.). necessary equipment, materials etc.
+Risks of military operations/ Imposing martial law A negative impact on the continuation of business process: -mobilization, travel restrictions, loss (including death) of employees damage to assets; - the impossibility of operating due to hostilities in certain territories; - the insufficiency and impossibility of obtaining enough inventories, fuel, etc; - the destruction of logistics chains; - difficulties in obtaining sufficient services to ensure production and work processes (water supply, electricity supply, Internet, etc.).
+The creation of new logistics routes, search for new contractors.
+Creating remote work possibilities for office workers, including the provision of all necessary equipment, materials etc. Reservation of conscript workers.
+Conducting a communication and educational campaign among the staff on the issue of medical assistance and evacuation.
+Arranging emergency points.
+Purchase of additional necessary equipment and materials (uninterruptible power supplies, generators, Starlink, etc.).